techtile-by-dramco/NI-B210-Sync/experiments/readme.md

 # Experiment 0

-## 01_dual_rx_channel_single_b210

-In this experiment, a single B210 is used.
-The RX and TX channels are connected with an SMA cable and a 20 dB attenutator.
-The goal is to determine the effect of RX gain configuration on the phase difference between the two channels.
-Given that using one B210 ensures phase-coherency between the channels, we can see when a phase differences changes based on the gain index.

-In the first setup, the setup ensured as equal path lengths as possible by using the same cables and attenutator.
-In the 2nd setup a longer cable is connected to A/B. This induces an additional phase difference between the two channels.
-This was done intentionally as small IQ values could result in phase differences close to zero.

 ### 1️⃣ Setup
   - 🔩 **Hardware** 🔩: a single USRP B210 (it has 2 transmitters and 2 receivers that are phase-coherent because they share the same local oscillator).
   - 🔌**Connection**🔌: the TX output is looped back to the RX inputs using an SMA cable and a 20 dB attenuator, so the signal can be tested without antennas and without overloading the receiver.